girishkathireddy/Secure-DigitalAssets-Private-Blockchain-Notary-Service/README.md

 #  Securing Digital Assets on Private Blockchain
 Star Registry Service that allows users to claim ownership of your favorite star in the night sky.
 Project developed using Node.js Express Framework, LevelDB to interact with the private blockchain.
+The application has the mempool component that will store temporal validation requests for 5 minutes (300 seconds) and temporal valid requests for 30 minutes (1800 seconds).

-REST API has two endpoints
+REST API has endpoints
 1. Validation request : http://localhost:8000/requestValidation
 2. Proof of Existence/Signature Validation   : http://localhost:8000/message-signature/validate
 3. Post Block/Star : http://localhost:8000/block